ABOUT THE TITLE

 I’ve spent much of my life in mud spattered boots.
 I grew up on a farm in the days when children disappeared outside after breakfast and returned home for meal times and we spent the school holidays making dens and playing in all sorts of unsuitable places, exploring the countryside on bikes and riding ponies.
 I wanted to be like the girls in the books I read, galloping their ponies through the sea and sleeping under the stars.
 However, I was more like the Thelwell cartoons – a small girl bouncing around on a fat little pony.

 Now I’m married to a farmer living on a farm about forty miles north of London and my boots are still mud spattered.
-I love walking (my favourite long distance walk is the Greenwich Meridian Trail), cooking home grown food, foraging for fruits and berries in the hedgerows and have regular phases of creativity (currently jelly printing and a revived interest in hand knitting).
+I love walking (my favourite long distance walk is the Greenwich Meridian Trail), cooking home grown food, foraging for fruits and berries in the hedgerows and have regular phases of creativity (currently printing and hand knitting).

 farm life, farm blog, farm diary, farm wife, farmer’s wife, google plus